Privacy injunction to remove a porn video

 There is a perception that porn actors have somewhat forfeited human rights, which otherwise are available to most people, including criminals.
 This represents a misunderstanding of the role of a porn actor and of what the actor might have in fact agreed to subject herself to.
 Publications of private or harassing posts about the porn actor, by themselves, might give rise to a claim for harassment or a privacy injunction to remove a porn video which is associated with the harassing posts.
 Actors in porn videos can therefore be encouraged that it is, in most cases, possible to have their porn videos removed from the internet on various legal grounds.

 In some cases, it might be proven difficult to establish the true identity of the publisher of the porn videos.
 In such a case, you can still obtain a privacy injunction to remove the porn video against persons unknown.
 This will effectively cover all the unidentifiable publishers of the videos, as well as the harassers and those who have published private information about the porn actor, whether true or false.
 Information about the publisher of the porn video might still come to light in the future, and if this happens, you will be able to enforce the injunction against that person, as well as recover damages from them.

-Cohen Davis has represented dozens of sex workers and has obtained numerous privacy injunctions in their favour.
-In some cases, we have been able to facilitate removal of explicit material from the internet, have copyright to it transferred to our clients and obtain compensations for our clients for breach of their privacy and for the distress they have suffered.
+Although porn actors might have knowingly placed some private information in the public domain, this does not mean that all their privacy rights have been relinquished.
+We represent and empower porn actors and sex workers and have obtained numerous privacy injunctions in favour of our clients.
+In some cases, in addition to having been able to facilitate the removal of explicit material from the internet, we have also been able to have the copyright to porn videos transferred to our clients as well as securing them a sum of money in compensation for breach of their privacy and for the distress they have suffered.